Suppliers and Manufacturers Membership

 Click here for more details about how to gain access to a user account on the Better Cotton Platform (BCP), available for 500 EUR per year.

-To apply for BCI membership, simply complete an application according to your Suppliers and Manufacturers Membership sub-category.
-Download below:
+To apply for BCI membership, simply download and complete an application form according to your Suppliers and Manufacturers Membership sub-category (Cotton Traders or Other Intermediaries).
+Or email your request to [email protected].

 1. Send us your application form with the requested supporting information.